 However, innovation in networks is coming from all directions, not just from technology but also to include operations innovation which can have an even more powerful impact on the enterprise.

-The 3 key operations innovation developments driving the platform for the networks are:
+The 3 key developments driving Platform First mindset for the networks are:

 - Observability – Continuously observing performance and state of technology and services through fine-grained telemetry coming from multiple sources

 - AIOps – Correlates the ingested telemetry, makes conscious interventions to resolve any undesired change in the state without the user or engineering team realizing it in a ticketless but not undocumented manner